Limitations and quotas in AWS Control Tower - AWS Control Tower

 For more information about AWS Regions and support for IAM Identity Center, see Regions and endpoints in the AWS Identity and Access Management User Guide.

-• When calling a control API to activate or deactivate a control, the limit for EnableControl and DisableControl updates in AWS Control Tower is ten (10) concurrent operations.
+• When calling a control API to activate or deactivate a control, the limit for EnableControl and DisableControl updates in AWS Control Tower is one hundred (100) concurrent operations.
+Ten operations (10) can be in progress simultaneously, with the remaining operations queued.
 You may need to adjust your code to wait for completions.

-• When you are provisioning accounts with AFC, with blueprints that are based in Terraform, you can deploy those blueprints to only one AWS Region.
+• When you provision accounts through Account Factory Customizations (AFC), with blueprints that are based in Terraform, you can deploy those blueprints to only one AWS Region.
 By default, AWS Control Tower deploys to the home Region.